TwiN/gatus/README.md

 ### Kubernetes (ALPHA)
 > **WARNING**: This feature is in ALPHA.
 This means that it is very likely to change in the near future, which means that
 > while you can use this feature as you see fit, there may be breaking changes in future releases.
+>
+> **NOTICE**: This feature may be removed.
+To give your opinion on the subject, see https://github.com/TwinProduction/gatus/discussions/135.

 | Parameter                                   | Description                                                                   | Default        |
 |:------------------------------------------- |:----------------------------------------------------------------------------- |:-------------- |